anthwlock/untrunc/README.md

 ### Help/Support

-##### Reporting issues
+#### Reporting issues
 Use the `-v` parameter for a more detailed output.
 Both the healthy and corrupt file might be needed to help you.

-##### Donation
+#### Donation
-If you managed to recover the video, help me to find time to keep working on this software and make other people happy.
+If this software helped you please consider donating [here](https://www.paypal.me/anthwlock)!\
-If you didn't, I need more corrupted samples to improve the program and I might solve the issue, who knows... so write me.
+Donations will encourage me to keep working on this software, leading to more media being supported and better recovered files.

-Donations can be made at my page, http://vcg.isti.cnr.it/~ponchio/untrunc.php, and promptly converted into beer.
+You might also want to consider donating to **ponchio**, see his instructions [here](https://github.com/ponchio/untrunc#helpsupport).

 Thank you.